 Discussion on Diversity and Cultural Competence Alberto Ochoa, Vice Chancellor Will Surbrook Alberto Ochoa led the discussion on Diversity and Cultural Competence.
-He explained the importance of ensuring that new hires are culturally proficient because, as tenured faculty members, they will likely be with the District for 30 years.
-As tenure is gained, standards are relaxed and idealism is subverted as people assimilate to the prevailing institutional culture.
-There is a push to create a dialogue around professional development, as well as preparation for employment via a cultural competency component during undergraduate education, possible as part of general education requirement.
+He explained the importance of ensuring that new faculty members are culturally proficient because, as tenured faculty members, they will likely be with the District for 30 years.
+As tenure is gained, sometimes standards are relaxed and idealism is subverted as people assimilate to the prevailing institutional culture.
+There is a push to create a dialogue around professional development, as well as preparation for employment via a cultural competency component during undergraduate education, possibly as part of a general education requirement.
 It is important to teach students how to operationalize their knowledge base.
 It can be traumatic for young people to have to suppress their culture and identity in order to blend in with their peers.
 He reviewed his presentation, including definitions of cultural competency vs. proficiency vs. democracy, and discussed suggestions for how to address these issues, including the development of metrics by which to evaluate success.

 Willi Blair brought up Proposition 209, and its impact on efforts to increase diversity.
 How can an institution get around this road block?
 Alberto Ochoa responded that it took individual courage to stand up to such propositions, which are born from fear of change.
 Chancellor Carroll reflected that, while propositions and Supreme Court rulings around affirmative action have prevented institutions from setting specific goals or quotas, a transformed leadership can still work to encourage diversity.
-For example, the colleges are hiring several new and replacement faculty.
-At least one President has received candidate lists that do not reflect the diversity of the applicant pool.
-Despite the hiring committee's argument that the candidates were qualified, the President insisted that the position be advertised further to ensure that additional candidates were given the opportunity to apply in order ensure diversity.
-The Board has hired 5 CEOs (the Chancellor and 4 Presidents).
+For example, the colleges are hiring several new and replacement faculty members.
+Efforts are made both by the District and the hiring Cabinet Member to ensure a diverse pool of applicants.
+Additionally, the Board has hired 5 CEOs (the Chancellor and 4 Presidents).
 This group includes 3 women, 2 Asian/Pacific Islanders, 1 Latino, and 1 African-American.
 This is a reflection of the Board's desire to ensure diversity among its leadership.